katahiromz/EGA/EGA-Manual.md

 ## Variables

-You can set a value into a variable by using `set` function.
+You can set a value into a variable by using the `set` special function.
 For example, `set(A, 123);` will create a variable named `A` whose value is `123`.

-See also `define` function.
+The `define` special function can store the unevaluated expression into a variable.

 ## Integers